Solving Linear Programs with Fast Online Learning Algorithms: Practical Aspects of Online Linear Programming

 We refer to prior primal knowledge as a measure of \textit{likelihood} that each column participates in the optimal, or simply a feasible basis.
 We believe a lack of this knowledge is partially responsible for the heading-in and tailing-off effect.\condsep

 Heading-in effect appears in the initialization of sifting, where we have to start from some initial working problem $\mathcal{W}$ and move on.
 However, if we are given no prior knowledge, how to pick $\mathcal{W}$ becomes a problem: it's unlikely that arbitrarily initialized $\mathcal{W}$ would produce a feasible, not to mention an approximately optimal solution to the original problem.
-Therefore most sifting implementation resorts to big-$M$ method, where the original problem is augmented by two blocks of artificial variables associated with big-$M$ penalties.
+Therefore most sifting implementations resort to big-$M$ method, where the original problem is augmented by two blocks of artificial variables associated with big-$M$ penalties.

-The augmented problem is equivalent to the original problem if $M$ is sufficiently large and is always feasible.
-However, whenever $\s_l$ or $\s_u$ has an entry in the basis, $M \left\langle \e, \s_l \right\rangle + M \left\langle \e, \s_u \right\rangle$ would make the objective value from sifting far from the true approximate objective, and thus the initial sifting iterations provide little information about the original problem: we get no information until we kick $\s_l$ and $\s_u$ out of basis.
+The augmented problem is equivalent to the original problem if $M$ is sufficiently large, and it admits a trivial initial feasible solution.
+However, whenever $\s_l$ or $\s_u$ has an entry in the basis, $M \left\langle \e, \s_l \right\rangle + M \left\langle \e, \s_u \right\rangle$ would make the objective value from sifting far from the true approximate objective, and thus the initial sifting iterations provide little information about the original problem: we get little information until we kick $\s_l$ and $\s_u$ out of basis.
 This effect is known as heading-in and can be addressed by the prior knowledge about an approximate feasible primal solution.\condsep

 Tailing-off refers to the phenomenon where consecutive sifting iterations bring little progress when sifting converges.
 In other words, at the end of sifting we keep pricing out ``useless'' columns that bring no actual improvement, and the true optimal basic columns stay in $\bar{\mathcal{W}}$.
 While several factors may contribute to tailing-off, prior knowledge about some approximate optimal solution can efficiently alleviate this effect.
-Namely given some approximate optimal solution $\hat{\x}$, we could either incorporate $\hat{\x}$ in the pricing rule, or simply keep all the basic columns in $\hat{\x}$ in the working problem.\condsep
+Namely given some approximate optimal solution $\hat{\x}$, we could either incorporate $\hat{\x}$ in the pricing rule, or simply keep all the basic columns from $\hat{\x}$ in the working problem.\condsep

 \paragraph{{\underline{Lack of Prior Dual Knowledge}}}